lisp-docs/process-dpans3r/output/chap-5/f-d-dictionary/every_some_notevery_notany_function.md

 ---
-title: "*every, some, notevery, notany*"
+title: "every, some, notevery, notany"
 ---

 # every, some, notevery, notany